 A drive around the prefecture will also bring you to many interesting sights.
-Explore the Medieval Castles you will find on your way, trek the many paths along forests and gorges, visit the small local museums that depict the local history and even try a chat with the locals.
+Explore the Medieval Castles you will find on your way, trek the many paths along forests and gorges, visit the small local museums that depict the local history and even try a chat with the locals at the traditional restaurants.
 You will frequently see them sitting in the village square and enjoying a coffee under the shade of a huge tree.
 In this holiday, apart from relaxing on a beach resort, grab the chance to experience the famous Cretan tradition and the warm hospitality.
 A very nice village close to the Town is Therissos, the birthplace of the Greek politician Eleftherios Venizelos.

 In this guide of Chania, you shall find all the necessary information to organize your vacations there.
 From Chania, visitors can also make day excursions to other regions of Crete, including Rethymnon and Heraklion.
 Via the port of Heraklion, tourists can also head to the Cycladic islands of Mykonos and Santorini.

 Our travel services

 Here is information on accommodation in Chania, tours and island hopping packages.
 Also check our online system for booking ferry tickets to Chania and the car rental system to rent a car for yur holidays there.

 Most luxurious hotels in Chania are found in the coastal towns of Agia Marina, Georgioupolis, Kolymbari and Platanias, on the northern side of Crete.
 Large suites, villas and spa resorts are spread in those areas, as well as smaller apartments and rooms to rent.
 The towns of Paleochora and Frangokastello in the southern side of Chania are more secluded, but have good accommodation options, mainly traditional apartments and rooms.
 For something more classy, Chania Town offers boutique hotels and charming guesthouses in restored Venetian buildings.